Division of Management

 Acquiring Advanced Management Capability Applicable to a Diversity of Organizations

 The Division works on a wide range of traditional and emerging areas, such as business administration and business management, allowing our graduate students to engage in their research deeply.
-In particular, our Division has pioneered and been leading research on strategy, organization, marketing innovation and social management targeting nonprofit organizations.
+In particular, our Division has pioneered and been leading research on social management targeting nonprofit organizations.
 We foster advanced management capability that can be applied to solve problems.

 Graduate Division Program Description